siangernlow/tp/docs/DeveloperGuide.md

 **MSS**

 1. User chooses to add a visit to the visits history list.
-2. VirusTracker requests for details of the visit.
+2. VirusTracker requests for details of the visit in a specific format.
-3. User enters the required details (Date, Location, Person).
+3. User enters the required details (Person, Date, Location).
 4. VirusTracker updates the visits list and adds the new visit.
-      Use case ends.
+5. VirusTracker acknowledges and displays the added visit Use case ends.

 **Extensions**

 * 2a.
 The personId is invalid.
+         2a.1 VirusTracker prompts user for correct personId 2a.2 User re-enters details
+         2a.3 VirusTracker checks the personId
+         2a.1 - 2a.3 are repeated until the correct personId is provided 2a.4 VirusTracker updates the visits list and adds the new visit.
-      Use case ends.
+         2a.5 VirusTracker acknowledges and displays the added visit Use case ends.

+* 2b.
+VirusTracker detects error in data format
+         2b.1 VirusTracker prompts user for correct personId 2b.2 User re-enters details
+         2b.3 VirusTracker checks the personId
+         2b.1 - 2b.3 are repeated until the correct personId is provided 2b.4 VirusTracker updates the visits list and adds the new visit.
+         2b.5 VirusTracker acknowledges and displays the added visit Use case ends

+* 2c.
+User wishes to cancel the add command
+         2c.1 User enters “Cancel”
+         2c.2 VirusTracker acknowledges and returns user to main page Use case ends

 **UC02 - Delete visits by Date**

 **MSS**